-Poly sand is a high-tech mix of a properly graded sand and a binder compound (yes, it’s a polymer) that is specially formulated for filling the joints of pavers and slabs.
-Polymeric sand has revolutionized the installation of interlocking concrete pavers.
+Silica sand is a high-tech mix of a properly graded cleaned & washed sand and a binder compound (yes, it’s a silica) that is specially formulated for filling the joints of pavers and slabs.
+Silica sand has revolutionized the installation of interlocking concrete pavers.
 It is sand that hardens once it is activated and has dried and yet remains flexible when it is wet.

-- Poly sand stays in the paver joints and resists erosion.
+- Silica sand stays in the paver joints and resists erosion.

 - It retards weeds from growing in the joints.